 Students at a JRS secondary school in the sprawling Goz Amir Refugee Camp, about six miles from Koukou, Chad.
 The camp is home to 25,000 refugees, primarily from the Darfur region of neighboring Sudan.
 (Christian Fuchs — JRS/USA)

 All: We adore you, O Christ, and we bless you because by your holy cross you have redeemed the world.

 Jesus turned toward the women, saying, “Daughters of Jerusalem, weep not for me, but weep for yourselves and for your children.”
 (Luke 23:27-28)

-In His compassion, Jesus asks the women to weep for the most vulnerable members of society in His time — women and children.
-Today, conditions have not changed, and of the 41 million refugees and displaced persons in the world, 80 percent are women and children.
+In his compassion, Jesus asks the women to weep for the most vulnerable members of society in his time — women and children.
+Today, conditions have not changed, and of the 45 million refugees and displaced persons in the world, 80 percent are women and children.
 Positive changes have been made, but women still face the most poverty, lack equal access to education, and are at greater risk for human trafficking.

 Lord, we pray for women and children around the world.
-You asked us to weep for their oppression, and we pray for that we may see their gifts, their strengths, and their plight just as You do.
+You asked us to weep for their oppression, and we pray that we may see their gifts, their strengths, and their plight as you do.
 We pray for the wisdom to break down the structures that oppress people based on gender, and we ask that you protect this overwhelming majority of the displaced population.